 “Gleaves Whitney and his energetic team at the Hauenstein Center have become, in a remarkably short time, a force to reckon with — and learn from — in the presidential studies field,” said historian Richard Norton Smith.
 “The Hauenstein Center is a jewel in the crown of Michigan.”

 Prior to his arrival at Grand Valley, Gleaves worked 11 years in Michigan Governor John Engler’s administration, serving seriatim as senior writer, chief speechwriter, and historian.
 In 1993, the Governor assigned him to a task force that helped bring sweeping education and school finance reforms to Michigan that the New York Times called “the most dramatic in the nation.”
 In 2001 he helped the Governor establish Michigan’s Department of History, Arts, and Libraries.
 He also assisted the administration with higher education issues.

 In addition to his public-sector service and work, Gleaves is a scholar who writes and lectures nationally on a variety of historical topics.
-He is author or editor of 15 books including most recently To Heal a Nation: The Story of Gerald R. Ford, and (with Mark Rozell) Testing the Limits: George W. Bush and the Imperial Presidency.
-Other books include Religion and the Presidency (3rd edition, with Mark Rozell), Religion and the Bush Presidency (also with Mark Rozell), American Presidents: Farewell Addresses to the Nation, 1796-2001; John Engler: The Man, the Leader & the Legacy; and 6 volumes of Messages of the Governors of Michigan.
+He is author or editor of 16 books including most recently Finding A New Midwestern History (with Jon Lauck and Joseph Hogan); Testing the Limits: George W. Bush and the Imperial Presidency and (with Mark Rozell); Religion and the Presidency (3rd edition, with Mark Rozell); and Religion and the Bush Presidency (also with Mark Rozell).
+Other books include American Presidents: Farewell Addresses to the Nation, 1796-2001; John Engler: The Man, the Leader & the Legacy; and 6 volumes of Messages of the Governors of Michigan.
 He even has co-authored a children’s book, B is for Buckaroo: A Cowboy Alphabet.
 Moreover, Gleaves has contributed chapters to more than a half-dozen books and written entries in two encyclopedias.
 Several of his talks have appeared on C-SPAN; his commentary has appeared in numerous newspapers, magazines, and journals; and he has been interviewed by, among others, The New York Times, CNN, MSNBC, ABC, FOX News, Newsweek, US News & World Report, and NPR and its affiliates.